IndicMT Eval: A Dataset to Meta-Evaluate Machine Translation metrics for Indian Languages: Indic-MT Eval Dataset

 \subsection{MT Systems Considered}

-We use state-of-the-art models to generate outputs in the 5 languages.
-These include open-sourced models like mBART \citep{liu-etal-2020-multilingual-denoising}, mT5 \citep{xue-etal-2021-mt5}, IndicTrans \citep{10.1162/tacl_a_00452}, cvit \citep{philip-etal-2019-cvits}, NLLB \citep{costa2022no}, as well as outputs from Bing and Google APIs.
-Note that for Gujarati, we find the outputs by mBART to be unintelligible and filled with a mixture of characters from several different languages.
-We instead used that budget to collect annotations on the Gujarati reference segments instead.
+We use state-of-the-art models to obtain translation outputs in the 5 languages.
+These include English-XX translation outputs obtained from open-sourced pre-trained models like mBART \citep{liu-etal-2020-multilingual-denoising}, mT5 \citep{xue-etal-2021-mt5}, IndicTrans \citep{10.1162/tacl_a_00452}, cvit \citep{philip-etal-2019-cvits}, NLLB \citep{costa2022no}, as well as outputs obtained\footnote{Collected in February 2022} from Microsoft Azure Cognitive Services API\footnote{\href{https://learn.microsoft.com/en-us/azure/cognitive-services/translator/reference/v3-0-reference}{Bing API}} and Google translation API\footnote{\href{https://cloud.google.com/translate/docs/reference/rpc/google.cloud.translate.v2}{Google API}} (additional details in Appendix~\ref{app:system_details}).
+Note that for Gujarati, we find all mBART outputs to be unintelligible and filled with a mixture of characters from several languages.
+We hence re-allocate the budget corresponding to these sentences for Gujarati to collect annotations on the references instead.
+Similar to the findings of \citet{clark-etal-2021-thats}, we observe that the references are not always perfect, and these sentences also have errors.
+However, we find that these errors are often of lower severity.